 We offer our products and services in the seven business segments described in "Business Overview" above.
-The following table shows the classes of similar products or services that accounted for 10% or more of total net revenue in the last three fiscal years.
+The following table shows the classes of similar products or services, consistent with our reportable segments, that accounted for 10% or more of total net revenue in the last three fiscal years.